 - Expanded the exterior door to our patio, from a 32″W x 6’8″H to 38″W x 8’H. We have high windows and doorways in most areas of our home.
 An 8′ high door just worked better in the design.
 Plus, my husband is 6’4″, so I thought he’d enjoy a little more space there.

-- Moved dishwasher to the other side of the sink.
+- I switched the dishwasher to the other side of the sink.
 Originally the dishwasher was in the corner.
 When the dishwasher was open, I couldn’t reach or even open some of the cabinets I stored dishes in AND I couldn’t even use the drawer next to it because the dishwasher handle kept it from opening. #kitchenfail

-- Moved stove from island to the back wall.
-I wanted an island that my kids could sit at while I cooked dinner AND I wanted a feature stove against the wall with a nice cabinet hood above.
+- I had the stove moved from the island to the back wall.
+I wanted an island that my kids could sit at while I cooked dinner.
+AND, I wanted a feature stove against the back wall with a nice cabinet hood above.
 Win-win!

-- Switched from a closet pantry to a cabinet pantry.
+- Switched from a closet style pantry to a wall of pantry style cabinets.
 This was to increase the functionality of the pantry and to make the room feel larger again.
+Plus, cabinets are prettier than drywall.

 - Switched to a counter-depth fridge.
-That extra 4 inches really did work wonders to make the room feel more custom and larger.
+That extra 4 inches really did work wonders to make the room feel more custom and open.

 - Beverage Station